Explosion at Rhode Island gas station leaves car totaled, driver injured

 The driver of the white Toyota Camry works for a local plumbing company and told police he had no idea there were tanks of acetylene, a gas used for welding, leaking in his trunk.

-Investigators said the 62-year-old driver pulled into the Sunoco on George Washington Highway around 2 p.m.
+Investigators said the 62-year-old driver pulled into the 7Eleven on George Washington Highway around 2 p.m.
 That is when he pushed a button to automatically open his gas tank.

 That tiny spark ignited the fumes from the acetylene and caused the explosion.